mixonic/why-javascript-is-coming-to-ember-templates/src/index.md

 <!--

-So that is why JavaScript, or at least JavaScript import syntax, is coming to Ember templates in about 15 minutes.
+So that is why JavaScript, or at least JavaScript import syntax, is coming to Ember templates.
 Explicit imports are an important part of building static templates.
 Static linking of template dependencies is a solution other frameworks and libraries have already innovated on, and in fact it is core to the design of ES modules